-Topic 2: Basic Data Analysis & Intro to R/JMP/Tableau
+Topic 2: Basic Data Analysis &

 In this session we will discuss various types of data that are commonly collected by firms.
 What methods to use and what inferences/insights can be obtained depend on the type of data that are available (stated versus revealed preference, level of aggregation, cross-sectional, time series, panel data and so forth).
 We will cover some of the nuts and bolts of preparing data for analysis, and use several mini-cases to review some basic yet extremely useful techniques such as frequency distributions, mean comparisons, and cross tabulation.
 Statistical inferences using chi-square, t-test and ANOVA will be discussed.
-We will also look at the basics of the R/JMP/Tableau.